jhpyle/docassemble/demo.md

   to use for particular icons.
 The web app shows the appropriate attribution text at the bottom of any page that uses one of the icons.
 ---
-imports:
-  - us
-comment: |
-  This loads a Python module that we will need later when we ask the user for his or her address.
-The module "us" provides a list of states in the United States.
----
 objects:
   - village_idiot: Individual